SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Using_trend_patterns_to_detect_backup_failures.md

       ![Select](~/user-guide/images/Tutorial_patterns_in_dashboards_query_patterns.png)

-1. Drag the query to the Dropdown component at the top of the dashboard.
+1. Drag the query to the dropdown component at the top of the dashboard.

-   This will link the component to the query, allowing the user to select any of the patterns in the system
+   This will link the component to the query, allowing the user to select any of the patterns in the system.

-1. In the Dropdown component, select the pattern *Kata backup*.
+1. In the dropdown component, select the pattern *Kata backup*.

    This pattern has been added by the package you installed earlier.

 1. Create another query and name it `Most recent pattern occurrences per server`.

-1. Drag the query to the Table component in order to link the component to this query.
+1. Drag the query to the table component in order to link the component to this query.

 1. Configure the query as follows: